apache/druid/docs/operations/security-overview.md

 For more information, see [TLS support](tls-support) and [Simple SSLContext Provider Module](../development/extensions-core/simple-client-sslcontext).

-### Configure Druid for basic-auth
+Druid uses Jetty as its embedded web server.
+Therefore you refer to [Understanding Certificates and Keys](https://www.eclipse.org/jetty/documentation/current/configuring-ssl.html) for complete instructions.

+### Enable an authenticator

-Extensions extend the authentication and authorization features built into core Druid.
-There are extensions for HTTP basic authentication, LDAP, and Kerberos.
+To authenticate requests in Druid, you configure an Authenticator.
+Authenticator extensions exist for HTTP basic authentication, LDAP, and Kerberos.

 The following takes you through sample configuration steps for enabling basic auth:

 1. Add the `basic-auth` extension to `druid.extensions.loadList` in common.runtime.properties.
-For the quickstart installation, for example, ,the properties file is at `conf/druid/cluster/_common`:
+For the quickstart installation, for example, the properties file is at `conf/druid/cluster/_common`:
    ```
    druid.extensions.loadList=["druid-basic-security", "druid-histogram", "druid-datasketches", "druid-kafka-indexing-service", "imply-utility-belt"]
    ```